civier/fix_bash/README.md

 **source fix_bash.sh**

-and your script will behave the way you expect it to.

 You may source fix_bash.sh also when starting an interactive bash session on the terminal, but BE SURE to add the -i flag (for interactive):

 **source fix_bash.sh -i**